In this article, you will learn:

 Following up with the school

 After you’ve asked questions about the school’s needs and you’ve learned more about them, you may have realized that there were things that AFS-USA offers that you didn’t have with you.
 (Remember, you didn’t want to put too much in their folder that they were overwhelmed and didn’t bother going through it.)
-So, you use your notes and you send a nice thank you card and extra handout or you can send an email of appreciation with some electronic handouts that the school can post or send out on AFS-USA’s behalf.
+Please reference your notes and send a nice thank you card with any missing handout or send an email of appreciation with some electronic handouts that the school can post or send out on AFS-USA’s behalf.
 Also, it is a nice offer to share digital versions of any of the handouts so the school can email them to the appropriate teachers or even ask the administrator if you can send the email directly to the teachers with the information indicating that you have their blessing for the teachers to post/share the information.

 If you have more ideas about what to take to a school that has worked for you in the past and you’d like to share this with others, please email educators@afsusa.org with your suggestion so we can add it here!